wesleyegberto/java-new-features/java-21/README.md

 * Virtual threads
   * changed to make virtual threads always support thread-local
     * in preview releases was possible to create a virtual thread without thread-local support
+  * flag `jdk.traceVirtualThreadLocals` to show the strack trace when a virtual threads sets a value in thread-local variable
 * Sequenced Collections
   * new interfaces to define a common way to iterate throught sequenced collections (list, sets and maps)
   * [collections type hierarchy with new interfaces](https://cr.openjdk.org/~smarks/collections/SequencedCollectionDiagram20220216.png)